 This will allow the chicken to cook to a proper temperature without burning the skin.

 Cook the chicken thighs until the skin is a nice golden brown.
-Check the chicken thighs and make sure you don’t over brown or burn the chicken skin.
+Check the chicken thighs and ensure you don’t over-brown or burn the chicken skin.
 Adjust the heat if needed.
-For us, this took about 12-13 minutes and the chicken was reading around 125 degrees Fahrenheit.
+For us, this took about 12-13 minutes, and the chicken was reading around 125 degrees Fahrenheit.

-Since we’re going to prepare a super flavorful creamy garlic sauce after the chicken is done cooking preheat your oven to 200 degrees.
+Since we’re going to prepare a super flavorful, creamy garlic sauce after the chicken is cooked, preheat your oven to 200 degrees.
 We will place the finished chicken into the oven until we’re ready to plate.

 Flip the chicken so its skin side up and continue to cook for approximately 5 to 7 minutes until the internal temperature of the chicken reads 165 degrees Fahrenheit.